leonardoalva98/Personal-Portfolio/Projects/BMW models and resale value/bmw_value_retention.html.md

 ---
-title: "Fuel Type and Car Category: Analyzing Value Retention in the BMW Used Car Market"
+title: "Analyzing Value Retention in the BMW Used Car Market"
 execute:
   keep-md: true
   df-print: paged